radix-io/hands-on/README.md

 to a file.
 We have provided you with some skeleton code which you can build upon during the lecture.
 If you get stuck you can find complete examples in the `solutions` directory.

+## IOR

+IOR has a lot of command line arguments.
+I have included the job submission scripts I used for the talk in the 'ior' directory

 ## Variance